Context Engineering

 )

-A core context‑engineering practice is bringing the right knowledge into the context window.
+A core part of Context Engineering is bringing the right knowledge into context.

 from agently import Agently